Hugh O'Neill, 3rd Baron Rathcavan

-Hugh Detmar Torrens O'Neill, 3rd Baron Rathcavan (born 14 June 1939), is a British hereditary peer and businessman who sat as a crossbencher in the House of Lords from 1994 until 1999.
+Hugh Detmar Torrens O'Neill, 3rd Baron Rathcavan (14 June 1939 – 11 November 2025), was a British hereditary peer and businessman who sat as a crossbencher in the House of Lords from 1994 until 1999.

-He was educated at Eton College.
+Life and career

-O'Neill ran Lamont, a textile company in Northern Ireland, in the 1980s and was chairman of the Northern Ireland Tourist Board before taking on the Brasserie St Quentin in Knightsbridge in 2002.
+O'Neill was educated at Eton College.
+He ran Lamont, a textile company in Northern Ireland, in the 1980s and was chairman of the Northern Ireland Tourist Board before taking on the Brasserie St Quentin in Knightsbridge in 2002.
+Lord Rathcavan died on 11 November 2025, at the age of 86.